 Pin it for later!

-If you like history and diving, this is a must visit if you are in the Murcia area of Spain!
-The ARQVA or Museo Nacional de Arqueología Subacuática offers treasures found underwater from up to 2500 years ago!
-From amulets of the Roman world to golden snuff boxes... explore it!
+Do you like history and diving?
+Than this is a must visit when you are in the Murcia area of Spain.
+The ARQVA or Museo Nacional de Arqueología Subacuática offers treasures found underwater from up to 2500 years ago.
+From amulets of the Roman world to golden snuff boxes... explore it all.

 The museum is located at the waterfront of Cartagena.
 It is a building in futuristic design with big letters stating its name in Spanish.
 It might be a bit hard to find the entrance, but if you follow the letters you will find your way down to where you can buy your tickets.
 The price is 3 euro unless you visit on Saturday afternoon, Sunday or one of the special days mentioned on their website.